-- (a) for a report mentioned in subsection (1)(a)-the Minister who is responsible for the issue the subject of the report; - (b) for a report mentioned in subsection (1)(b)-the Premier or a Minister nominated by the Premier.

-(3) The response must set out-
+- (a) for a report mentioned in subsection (1)(a)-the Minister who is responsible for the issue the subject of the report; - (b) for a report mentioned in subsection (1)(b)-the Premier or a Minister nominated by the Premier. - (3) The response must set out-

-- (a) any recommendations to be adopted, and the way and time within which they will be carried out; and - (b) any recommendations not to be adopted and the reasons for not adopting them.
+(b) any recommendations not to be adopted and the reasons for not adopting them.